 Others may remember Grace for her chisel-headed fierce assassin role, playing Miss May Day opposite Roger Moore in the James Bond film, A View to a Kill, and many of us will remember dancing to her hits like Pull up to the Bumper in those heady Disco Days of the late 70s and early eighties.

-More recently TV viewers would have been astonished to see her perform her hit for the Her Majesty the Queen at the Silver Jubilee Celebrations, wearing a ‘flesh flashing’ red and black leotard, whilst keeping a hoola hoop spinning around her gyrating waist for the whole song.
+More recently TV viewers would have been astonished to see her perform her hit Slave to The Rhythm for the Her Majesty the Queen at the Silver Jubilee Celebrations, wearing a ‘flesh flashing’ red and black leotard, whilst keeping a hoola hoop spinning around her gyrating waist for the whole song.

 Grace is 69 and no shrinking violet.